 NASSCOM collaborates with the government to ensure that India’s data privacy legislation is aligned with those of the U.S. It also intends to have the security practices of all its 860 member companies audited by international accounting firms.
 The government has also taken initiatives to focus on the issues of data privacy, information security and Intellectual Property Rights (IPR).

 Indian companies are taking serious measures to protect the information of their customers.
 Common security procedures in companies ensure that employees swipe identity cards through readers, have their bags and pockets searched, deposit cell phones, PDAs, pens and laptops in lockers, and shred notes of client conversations after the shift ends.

 Companies have set up advanced systems to monitor phone conversations, guard data, and watch every move of their employees.
 Measures may also include biometric security checks such as retina scans and palm reading, to identify employees against their records.
 Employee background checks are a regular feature of the recruitment process.
-These measures work well towards alleviating concerns of privacy and information security of customers wishing to source services of Indian Research and Analysis Services vendors.
+These measures work well towards alleviating concerns of privacy and information security of customers wishing to source services of Indian Research Services vendors.

 Bangalore, Hyderabad and Mumbai have been found to be low-risk outsourcing locations, in a recent study by Hill & Associates, an enterprise security and risk management consultancy firm.